m-albert/scu_lab_course_ia/book/course_schedule.md

 - Recap Image Analysis Basics
 - Introduction to ImageJ/Fiji
-  - Inspection and processing of images
+  - Goal: Load, process, and analyze images interactively
-  - Automation with macros
+- Automation with Fiji macros
+  - Goal: Reproducibility and automation
 - Introduction to Python and Jupyter Notebooks
-  - Slides
-  - Make sure installation worked

 ## Day 2:

 - Image processing using Python
+  - Goal 1: Load, process, and analyze images in Python
-- Using DL-based cell segmentation
+  - Goal 2: Applying DL-based image segmentation

-- Extracting image features
-- Plotting / data analysis in Python
+- Plotting and data analysis in Python

-- Exercise: Segmentation, cell counting and feature extraction in Python
+- Challenge: Cell counting and feature extraction in Python

 - Discussion of homework: Analysing data acquired on the self-built microscopes